 Additionally, the legal framework provides that persons who are subject to an ongoing criminal investigation in accordance with the provisions of Prevention and Suppression of Money laundering Activities Law of 2007, as amended from time to time, are not eligible to receive any compensation until the completion of such proceedings.

-Subject of provisions of subsection (2) of Paragraph 3 of the Directive, the ICF does not compensate the following investor categories:
+Subject of provisions of Paragraph 25 and the Second Schedule of the Directive, the ICF does not compensate the following investor categories: